Re-Used Props - Medical Instruments

 Forcefield generator & medical instrument

 The prop shown as Kivas Fajo's forcefield generator in TNG: "The Most Toys" has gone through quite a remarkable development.
 It was used as a medical instrument in a couple of later TNG episodes, each time in a slightly different role.
 Dr. Crusher used it to heal a torn ligament in TNG: "Conundrum".
-In TNG: "Starship Mine" she treated Picard's "nasty little cut" with it, but the patient didn't keep still.
-The treatment of Guinan with the device was most likely simulated, as was Guinan's tennis elbow in the first place.
+In TNG: "Starship Mine", she treated Picard's "nasty little cut" with it, but the patient didn't keep still.
+The treatment of Guinan with the device in TNG: "Suspicions" was most likely simulated, as was Guinan's tennis elbow in the first place.
 But regarding its previous appearances as a medical instrument it seemed like the right choice if it had been for real.
-In TNG: "Emergence" Beverly treated Deanna's small wound with the device.
+In TNG: "Emergence", Beverly treated Deanna's small wound with the device.
 Only in TNG: "Ethics" the prop was used for a considerably different yet still medical purpose, to monitor a patient's condition.

 A couple of years later we see the prop once again, this time in B'Elanna's hands as an engineering tool in VOY: "Dreadnought".
+The prop retains its role as an engineering tool and appears as a scanner in a couple of later Voyager episodes.

 Medical scanner & stimulator